sib-swiss/NGS-variants-training/docs/day1/server_login.md

     exec bash
     ```

+    Now, your shell should start with `(base)`, meaning that the conda `base` environment is loaded.

-    To load the environment with the required software packages, run:
+    To load the environment `variants` with the required software packages, run:

     ```sh
     conda activate variants
     ```

+    Which should change the start of your shell from `(base)` to `(variants)`

     !!! note "Activating the environment"
-        You will need to activate the ngs environment each time you login.
+        You will need to activate the `variants` environment each time you login.

 === "Windows"